-The Chair and Vice Chair of the Competitions Committee will formally meet with all parties involved in the dispute and all parties must have the opportunity to present their case.
+Once it is determined that there is a dispute regarding an alleged breach of the skill-specific rules or Competition Rules, the Chair and Vice Chair of the Competitions Committee will formally meet with all parties involved and all parties must have the opportunity to present their case.

 Persons involved may be accompanied by their Technical Delegate, and Competitors may also be accompanied by their Team Leader.
 All parties may call witnesses.
+All parties must have their evidence and supporting information prepared.

 The Chair and Vice Chair of the Competitions Committee must reach a decision in all cases.
 The decision will be either a penalty is applied or dismissal of the dispute.
-This decision is final - it is then implemented and the dispute is closed.
+This decision is final - it is then implemented (see B.12.3.1) and the dispute is closed.

-The Chair and Vice Chair of the Competitions Committee will meet within two hours from the time that the dispute is registered with them if the dispute is registered by 18:00.
+The Chair and Vice Chair of the Competitions Committee will meet within two hours from the time that the dispute is registered if the dispute is registered by 18:00.
 Otherwise it will meet at 08:00 the following morning.
 A decision must be reached within two hours.
+All disputes must be finalized by 10:00 on C+1.

-If either the accused or accuser does not accept that due process was followed in reaching this decision, then the matter will be taken to the Appeals Committee via the Technical Delegate or Skill Management Team.
-This must be done within one hour of the Chair and Vice Chair of the Competitions Committee's decision by advising the Director of Skills Competitions.
-The Director of Skills Competitions will immediately contact the Chair of the Appeals Committee, the WSI CEO and the Chair and Vice Chair of the Competitions Committee.
+If the parties involved do not accept that due process was followed in reaching this decision, then the matter will be taken to the Appeals Committee via the Technical Delegate or Skill Management Team.
+This must be done within one hour of the Chair and Vice Chair of the Competitions Committee's decision being communicated (see B.12.6.2) by advising the Director of Skills Competitions.
+The Director of Skills Competitions will immediately contact the Chair of the Appeals Committee, the CEO and the Chair and Vice Chair of the Competitions Committee.